Transition Period Cumulative Reporting and Transfer of Royalties to the Mechanical Licensing Collective

 Pursuant to the Musical Works Modernization Act, title I of the Music Modernization Act (MMA), the U.S. Copyright Office is proposing to amend its regulations pertaining to cumulative statements of account required to be submitted by digital music providers to the mechanical licensing collective, for such providers to qualify for the statutory limitation on liability for unlicensed uses of musical works prior to the license availability date.

 The Office previously made a technical implementation of the MMA to conform its regulations to account for new statutory requirements, including for cumulative statements of account.
-As part of its ongoing efforts to implement the MMA, the Office provided another opportunity for the public to comment on these regulations.
-Following consideration of these comments and separate comments related to monthly reporting that will be required of digital music providers, the Office now proposes to update the cumulative statement of account requirements to with respect to the information, format, and delivery of these statements submitted to the mechanical licensing collective.
+As part of its ongoing efforts to implement the MMA, the Office provided additional opportunities for the public to comment on these regulations in response to a notification of inquiry and a notice of proposed rulemaking.
+Following consideration of these comments, separate comments related to ongoing monthly reporting by digital music providers, and further comments made through several ex parte meetings, the Office now notices an alternate approach to requirements concerning the content of cumulative statements of account to be submitted by digital music providers to the MLC at the conclusion of the statutory transition period and proposes estimate and adjustment provisions with respect to payment of accrued royalties to the MLC in connection with this reporting.